Naming

 6. Get the preferred name approved

-Submit a Naming Approval Request (.pdf) to the Brand team.
+Submit a Naming Review Request to the Brand team.
 Don’t use the name externally until it’s approved.

 The Brand team will review it as soon as possible, typically within three business days.
 If more time is needed, you’ll be notified.
 The team will evaluate the names submitted against our brand scorecard and contact you with any questions.
 After the review, we’ll advise you on next steps.